 Lab Protocols will be provided to students.
-Lab kits need to be purchased from Mayville State University http://www.mayvillestate.edu/msu-online/msu-online/getting-started).
+Lab kits need to be purchased from Mayville State University

 Bookstore.
-It is VERY beneficial to have the textbook (Visual Anatomy and Physioloy, Martini,Ober, Nath 2nd ed) when filling out lab materials, worksheets, and quizzes.
+It is VERY beneficial to have the textbook (Visual Anatomy and Physioloy, Martini,Ober, Nath 3rd ed) when filling out lab materials, worksheets, and quizzes.
 Online sources should be used to fill out lab assignments.

-Printer, Webcam, 24/7 internet access, computer that meets the university standards (Mac users may have issues, this is a PC campus), and Microsoft Office (Mac programs such as Pages cannot be opened by instructor, MS Office is required and a free copy can be downloaded through the MSU Technology website http://www.mayvillestatebookstore.com/home.aspx
+Printer, Webcam, 24/7 internet access, computer that meets the university standards (Mac users may have issues, this is a PC campus), and Microsoft Office (Mac programs such as Pages cannot be opened by instructor, MS Office is required and a free copy can be downloaded through the MSU Technology website (link below).
+Students may be using alternative versions of the text, and this is ok, but just keep in mind that if page numbers are referenced, they may be different.
+The content is the same in all versions of the text, students just need to locate the material in the text pertinent to the chapter/context discussed.
+By continuing on with this course, student acknowledges text differences may be discovered.